Buick Electra: Third generation (1965–1970)

 Only a minor facelift with revised grille and taillight trim marked the 1970 Electra 225.
 The large change was in the engine bay, where a new 370 hp 455 cubic-inch V8 replaced the 430 V8 used from 1967 to 1969.
 This was the final year for the Electra convertible, finned aluminum brake drums and high compression engines.
 New this year was a concealed radio antenna, which amounted to two wires embedded in the windshield.
 Also new for 1970 was the Estate Wagon, which shared the Electra's 455 V8 and four VentiPorts, but was a B-body car like the LeSabre and the Wildcat and consequently shared the smaller cars' 124.0 in wheelbase and interior.
 This was Buick's first full-sized station wagon since 1964.
-The following year the Buick Estate would move up to Electra's larger body and more voluminous interior.
+The following year, the Estate would move up to Electra's larger body and more voluminous interior.